AMR wants to cut 13,000 jobs, pensions

 American said it lost $10 billion over the past decade and financed the red ink with debt.
 The period was marked mainly by industry downturns triggered by the 2001 hijack attacks, recession, and skyrocketing fuel prices.

-Mergers and restructuring by United Airlines, Delta Air Lines, and US Airways between 2002 and 2010 have enabled them to now turn profits with oil prices near $100 per barrel.
+Mergers and restructuring by United Airlines (UAL.N), Delta Air Lines (DAL.N), and US Airways LCC.N between 2002 and 2010 have enabled them to now turn profits with oil prices near $100 per barrel.
 American, by contrast, lost $900 million in December, its first month in bankruptcy.

 "The fact is, we're losing money every day," said Jeff Brundage, the airline's vice president of personnel.